desmosinc/policies/privacy-policy.md

 - by using EDPO’s online request form: [https://edpo.com/uk-gdpr-data-request/](https://edpo.com/uk-gdpr-data-request/)
 - by writing to EDPO UK at 8 Northumberland Avenue, London WC2N 5BY, United Kingdom

-Additionally, as required by GDPR, Desmos has SCCs with our subcontractors who process Personal Data.

 <h2 id="changes-and-updates">12.
 Changes and Updates</h2>